DaCasBe/TwitchPy/docs/index.md

 ~~~

 Modifies channel information for users
-game_id, broadcaster_language and title parameters are optional, but at least one parameter must be provided
+game_id, broadcaster_language, title and delay parameters are optional, but at least one parameter must be provided

 **Args**: